fadialzammar/verilator-tutorials/Introduction/README.md

 ![GTKWave signal list](images/gtkwave_signals.png)

-To view a signal, you can double click it, drag it to the Signals box, or select it and click Insert.
+To view a signal, you can double-click it, drag it to the Signals box, or select it and click Insert.
 You can select multiple signals by holding Ctrl while you click on them, or click on one signal, hold Shift, and click another signal to select all signals between them.

 ![GTKWave waveforms](images/gtkwave_waveforms.png)

 From here, you can use the buttons at the top to zoom in/out or scroll between edges.

 Congrats, you've successfully Verilated a module, simulated it, and viewed its signals as a waveform!
-Next, we will look at [Verilating the OTTER](OTTER.md).
+Next, we will look at [Verilating the OTTER](../OTTER/README.md).

 A `Makefile` is provided to automate the steps outlined here, which can be run with the `make` command in this directory.
-Part of this file is for generating a PDF of this tutorial and is not related to the Verilation steps.
+Part of this file is for generating a PDF of this tutorial and is not related to the verilating steps.

-[^1]: Verilator can also convert to SystemC, but that is outside the scope of these guides.